nteract/testbook/README.md

 ```

 The above snippet contains ``notebook_loader`` used in a decorator pattern, it can also
-be used in the context manager style as follows
+be used in the context manager style as follows:

 ```python
 import testbook